The so-called Qatargate continues to send shockwaves across Brussels as new twists and turns mount.

 Fight Impunity, which does not appear on the EU's Transparency Register — a database on which individuals and organisations that try to influence the EU's law-making and policy implementation process are supposed to be listed on — shares the same address as another NGO, No Peace Without Justice.

-The defence teams of the other arrested individuals have challenged Panzeri's credibility as a witness, fearing their claims might incriminate their clients.
+The defence teams of the other arrested individuals have challenged Panzeri's credibility as a witness, fearing their claims might play against their clients.

 Niccolò Figà-Talamanca is the secretary-general of No Peace Without Justice, a non-profit organisation dedicated to human rights, democracy and the rule of law, with attention to the Middle East and North Africa.